aaqibb13/Primality-Testing/README.md

 ## To-do:
 - [ ] Prepare a table with corresponding running times of these algorithms along with the class they belong to.

+## Note:
+Deterministic Primality testing algorithms are not included in this repository because we strictly adhere to primality testing algorithms that are efficient and used in practice.